samschott/maestral/_cli_docs/config.md

 A command group for direct access to config values.

-**Warning:** Changing some config values must be accompanied by maintenance tasks.
-For example, changing the config value for the Dropbox location needs to be accompanied by actually moving the folder.
-This command only gets / sets the value in the config file.
-Most changes will also require a restart of the daemon to become effective.

 Use the commands from the Settings section instead wherever possible.
 They will take effect immediately, perform accompanying tasks for you, and never leave the daemon in an inconsistent state.